open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

 the
 [OpenTelemetry Contributor Guide](https://github.com/open-telemetry/community/blob/main/CONTRIBUTING.md)
 , which provides details on the Contributor License Agreement and the Code of Conduct.
-In extent, every language implementation, collector, and conventions [repository](https://github.com/open-telemetry/) has their own specific contributing guides.
+Every language implementation, Collector, and conventions [repository](https://github.com/open-telemetry/) has its own specific contributing guides.